Food and Nutrition

 - discover ways to buy healthy foods and ingredients cheaply

 - eat interesting foods that they haven’t tried before

 - develop an interest in creating new recipes

-- support their health and the health of their present and future family through the diet
+- support their family’s health through diet

 All pupils will study Food and Nutrition in the Lower School as part of the DT carousel, comprising 11 week modules.
 Students can also participate in an after school cookery club where they have an opportunity to enhance their practical skills and further develop their love of cooking.

 GCSE students will undertake trips and masterclasses and all students are encouraged to participate in House Bake Offs and help our school charity ‘Loveworks’ who work with families experiencing food poverty.